AleContePhisics/LabSimulazioneNumerica/README.md

-In this repository there are code about:
+In this repository there are codes about:
 1 Central Limit Theorem
 2 Importance Sampling
 3 Black-Sholes Equations